 Princess Nokia had always been transparent about her refusal to be put in a box.
 In an interview with NME back in 2017, she elaborated on her plurality: “I enjoy what I enjoy, and yeah, sometimes I’m a skater, sometimes I’m a goth kid, I’m a raver, I’m a hippy, I’m a theatre nerd.
 I’m a weird kid.
 I’ve got so many personalities eatin’ me up inside.
 And I think that’s the basis of the music and my whole identity: not caring about not fitting in, y’know?”

-Over the years, the rapper has showcased the multiplicity of her character within her discography and hasn’t failed to dazzle us.
+Over the years, the rapper has showcased the multiplicity of her character through her discography and hasn’t failed to dazzle us.
 For the last five months, she had been dropping music that left us wanting more.
-Little did we know, the releases of “Sugar Honey Iced Tea (S.H.I.T.)” and “Balenciaga” were previews of two distinct projects she would put out simultaneously, on February 26th: her albums Everything is Beautiful and Everything Sucks.
+Little did we know, the releases of “Sugar Honey Iced Tea (S.H.I.T.)” and “Balenciaga” were previews of two projects she would later put out simultaneously, on February 26th: her albums Everything is Beautiful and Everything Sucks.
 The two candidly manifest distinct moods, with further stylistic variances within themselves.

 The tenebrous hole of Everything Sucks